HAL24K/fast-api-training/README.md

 # Exercises

 Below are coding exercises to be completed with your group.
+See the [FastAPI documentation](https://fastapi.tiangolo.com/) for reference.

 ## Exercise 1